Preparing for Surgery

 Who Will Be There to Care for Me?

-Our well-trained, Extended Recovery Care Unit nursing staff will provide you with your post-operative care.
-Your physician and anesthesiologist are also on call to assist us in meeting your needs.
+Our well-trained, Extended Recovery Care Unit nursing staff will provide your post-operative care.
+Your physician and anesthesiologist also are on call to assist us in meeting your needs.
 Our main concern at The Surgery Center is your safety and comfort.
-We are equipped with complete cardiac monitoring, life support and emergency resuscitation equipment which enables us to constantly monitor the status of our patients.
+We are equipped with complete cardiac monitoring, life support and emergency resuscitation equipment, which enables us to constantly monitor the status of our patients.

 Does My Insurance Cover This?